wbugenis/pizza-code-challenge/README.md

 Update the error handling and error display so that this error shows on the Pizza creation form.

+### 8. Advanced: Display Count of Restaurants on Pizza Index Page

+On the Pizza index page, display the number of Restaurants that have that Pizza next to each Pizza's name.

-### 8. Advanced: Restaurant Update Form to Link Multiple Pizzas
+### 9. Advanced: Restaurant Update Form to Link Multiple Pizzas

 Create a form to update a Restaurant with: